dokku/dokku-postgres/README.md

 ## Postgres Configuration

 If you wish to tune the postgres instances various .conf files, you can find them by using the postgres:info command.

-> BEWARE: The earlier documentation tries to mislead you.
-You will find the config files in the data directory __not__ the config directory.

 ```shell
 dokku postgres:info lolipop